-A smart activity program on the other hand can encourage blood circulation and breath – both are important preconditions for a high level of wellbeing.
-It provokes a better mood and is more sustainable than food.
+A smart activity program, on the other hand, can encourage blood circulation and breath – both are important preconditions for a high level of wellbeing.
+It provokes a better mood and is more sustainable than comfort food.

-I’m convinced that the below suggested arsenal of calorie-free activities will give you some inspiration as to how you can stop your habit of emotional eating.
+I’m convinced that the below suggested arsenal of calorie-free activities will give you some inspiration as to how you can stop your habit of mindless eating.

 What is Emotional Eating?

-Three of the most common emotions or triggers that can lead to eating without real hunger are:
+Three of the most common triggers that can lead to overeating without real hunger are:

 - Stress and Anger